Pillar of Fire International: Founding

 In 1901, the Church was founded as a Methodist denomination by Alma Bridwell White in Denver, Colorado.
 The Pillar of Fire was originally incorporated as the Pentecostal Union, but changed its name to distance itself from Pentecostalism in 1915.
 While the Pillar of Fire is Methodist in doctrine, Alma White and her followers believed that the mainline Methodist Church had become corrupt.
 Alma White and the members of the Pillar of Fire dedicated themselves to the holiness movement in the Wesleyan tradition.
-Adherents were referred to as "Holy Rollers" and "holy jumpers" because of their religious frenzy.
+Adherents were referred to as "Holy Rollers" and "holy jumpers" because of their religious excitement.
 White was noted for her association with the Ku Klux Klan, her feminism, anti-Catholicism, antisemitism, anti-pentecostalism, racism, and nativism.
 With its founder being the first woman bishop in the United States, the Pillar of Fire is a supporter of women's rights, printing the periodical Women's Chains to propagate support for the movement until 1970.